micmejia/bible-dump/NKJV/Genesis/Gen 26.md

 And Abimelech said to Isaac, "Go away from us, for you are much mightier than we."

 ###### 17
-Then Isaac departed from there and [^b]pitched his tent in the Valley of Gerar, and dwelt there.
+Then Isaac departed from there and pitched his tent in the Valley of Gerar, and dwelt there.

 ###### 18
 And Isaac dug again the wells of water which they had dug in the days of Abraham his father, for the Philistines had stopped them up after the death of Abraham.
 He called them by the names which his father had called them.